 - Third party only – the most basic level of cover and a legal requirement.
 It will cover compensation and legal costs if you injure someone else or damage their property.
 It won’t cover injury to you or repair costs if your moped or scooter is damaged.

 - Third party, fire and theft – the same protection as third party with the added benefit of cover for your moped or scooter if it’s stolen or damaged in a fire.

 - Fully comprehensive – the highest level of cover available.
 It offers the same level of protection as above but will also cover the costs of repairing your moped or scooter if it’s damaged in an accident.

 Does the type of licence I have affect my insurance cost?

-As long as you're over 16 and have passed Compulsory Basic Training (CBT), you can ride a moped up to 50cc with L plates for as long as you like on a provisional licence.
+As long as you're 16 or over and have completed Compulsory Basic Training (CBT), you can ride a moped up to 50cc with L plates for up to two years, on a provisional moped licence.

-You'll be able to get motorbike insurance and even rack up years of no-claims discounts.
+You'll be able to get motorbike insurance and potentially rack up a couple of years of no-claims discounts.
 But you'll probably get a better insurance price if you get an AM, A1 or A2 licence by passing your theory and practical tests.

 Insurance providers look at how competent you are, and having a full licence shows that you've been officially recognised as a skilled rider.